 MYTH: It's impossible to find a rent-stabilized apartment now.

 It's not easy to find a rent-stabilized apartment, that's for sure.
-For one thing, tenants in stabilized apartments tend to hang onto them, meaning that they're seldom vacant, and landlords don't always advertise the stabilized status of their rentals.
-The city lost almost 153,000 rent-stabilized units between 1994 and 2012.
+For one thing, tenants in stabilized apartments tend to hang onto them and landlords don't always advertise the stabilized status of their rentals.
+And between 1994 and 2016, the city lost 284,000 units to deregulation.

-While there are some important exceptions, the rule of thumb is that just about any apartment in a building with six or more apartments constructed before July 1, 1974 is stabilized.
-(This is different from the even rarer rent control, which applies to buildings built before 1947 where tenants have been living since 1971.)
+While there are some important exceptions, the rule of thumb is that just about any apartment in a building with six or more apartments constructed before July 1st, 1974 is stabilized.
+This is different from the even rarer rent control, which applies to buildings built before 1947 where tenants have been living since 1971.
+For more on how to tell if a building is rent stabilized, click here.

 MYTH: All rent-stabilized apartments are old and dilapidated.